Museums and heritage

 - Start volunteering if you can.
 Vacancies are advertised each term on Handshake, and via your college and YUSU.
 You can also apply to museums and heritage organisations directly.
 You’ll find a list of some local and national organisations further down this page.

-- Build your network by attending events, contacting York graduates on York Profiles & Mentors and making the most of social media
+- Build your network by attending events, contacting York graduates on York Profiles and Mentors and making the most of social media

 More resources: articles, podcasts, networks and people to follow